 Autumn 2019

-Heritage hailers would have much to answer for, saddling ratepayers for years with ongoing Cathedral reinstatement & maintenance costs.
-If Anglicans had been allowed to get on with it, a new Christ Church Cathedral would've been built long before.
+Heritage-hailers would have much to answer for, saddling ratepayers for years with ongoing Cathedral reinstatement & maintenance costs.
+If Anglicans had been allowed to rebuild, a new Christ Church Cathedral would've been built long before.

-Aug 2019.
-New Roman Catholic bishop, Paul Martin would use his CERA section 38 notice to demolish Cathedral of the Blessed Sacrament ruin, Barbadoes St, then progress a rebuild for the new Roman Catholic Cathedral near Cathedral Sq, Colombo St / Oxford Tce, opp the revamped Town Hall & Victoria Sq.
-Heritage hailer, Anna Crighton's threatened court action to save the RC Cathedral ruin was useless, as the RC Cathedral would be completely demolished in 2021.
+Christchurch Basilica farce: August 2019.
+The new Roman Catholic bishop, Paul Martin would use his CERA section 38 notice to demolish Christchurch Basilica ruin, Barbadoes St. He then touted a rebuild for a new Christchurch Basilica near Cathedral Sq, Armagh St / Colombo St / Oxford Tce, opposite the revamped Town Hall & Victoria Sq.
+Heritage-hailer, Anna Crighton's threatened court action to save Christchurch Basilica was useless, as Christchurch Basilica would be completely demolished in 2021.
+The Armagh St / Colombo St, Christchurch Basilica site would fizzle.
+Hopefully a new Christchurch Basilica would be built on the original Barbadoes St site.

 Reinstatement